neomatrix369/java-10-and-beyond/java10/session-1-Local-Variable-Type-Inference/05_JShell/README.md

     |  For an introduction type: /help intro

-Once you are on JShell, try to do next excercises using Variable Type Inference
+Once you are on JShell, try to do next exercises using Variable Type Inference

 - Make a sum of two number of the type int, and print the result
-- Declarate text using String, StringBuilder, StringBuffer
+- Declare text using String, StringBuilder, StringBuffer
-- Declarate collections as List, ArrayList, Set, Map
+- Declare collections as List, ArrayList, Set, Map

 For Object type you can use the method getClass() to check the type that the compiler used.